Immaculate Conception School for Boys

 The Immaculate Conception School for Boys (ICSB) is a private Catholic high school exclusively for boys located in Malolos, Philippines.
 It was established by the Most Rev. Cirilo R. Almario, Jr., Bishop of Malolos in 1989.
 It is situated next to the Minor Basilica of Our Lady of Immaculate Conception, the seat of the Roman Catholic Diocese of Malolos.

 History

 1989-2013: establishment

-The Immaculate Conception School for Boys was established and founded by the Bishop-emeritus of Malolos, Late Bishop-emeritus Cirilo Almario Jr. D.D. in 1989, with the late Mr. Rodolfo C. Bagay as its school principal.
+The Immaculate Conception School for Boys was established and founded by the Bishop-emeritus of Malolos, Late Bishop-emeritus Cirilo Almario Jr. in 1989, with the late Mr. Rodolfo C. Bagay as its school principal.
 In 1934, the Holy Spirit Academy of Malolos once owned the land proper and named it Immaculada Academy that supports an exclusively for Girls school up until 1989 when Bishop Cirilo established an exclusive private boy school.
-The School sees around 300-400 new enrollees each school year and is one of the best-schools in Malolos giving K-12 Tertiary Education.
+The School sees around 300-400 new enrollees each school year and is a known school in Malolos that offers K-12 basic education.